cybergear791/Movement/README.md

-A Unity game which utilizes the Nintendo Switched controllers.
+A Unity game which utilizes the Nintendo Switch controllers.